rubiojr/lstack/docs/deploying-ubuntu.md

 The deploy command is equivalent to:
 * Creating the lstack container (if not created already).
-* Bootstrap OpenStack Icehouse on it.
+* Bootstrap OpenStack Juno on it.
 * Import the trusty image into Glance.

 ## The long way